mcejp/propel/doc/scoping.rst

 Scoping
 =======

+The scoping model should be very similar to that of C/C++, so for example an ``if``-form should introduce a new scope (unlike in Scheme/Racket).

 Scopes are nested and ultimately inherit from a built-in unmodifiable *base scope*.

 A new scope is introduced by: